MiaIsHappy/Job-Openings-from-Yutong/README.md

 Twilio is a cloud communications platform that provides developers with APIs and tools to integrate voice, video, messaging, and authentication capabilities into their applications, enabling businesses to build personalized customer engagement solutions across various channels.

 https://boards.greenhouse.io/humeai
+Hume AI is a New York-based research lab and technology company that has developed the world's first conversational AI with emotional intelligence, called Empathic Voice Interface (EVI), which can understand and respond to nuanced vocal expressions with empathy and accuracy